Concepts

 |---|---|---|

-| CRD deployment | I* | RA* |
+| CRD Deployment | I* | RA* |

-| Operator updates | RA | I |
+| Operator Updates | RA | I |

-| Operator status monitoring | RA | I |
+| Operator Status Monitoring | RA | I |

-| Operator issue resolution | RA | I |
+| Operator Issue Resolution | RA | I |

-| Operator permissions management | RA | I |
+| Operator Permissions Management | RA | I |

-| Operator resource management (add/remove) | RA | I |
+| Operator Resources Management (addition/removal) | RA | I |

-| Operator resource data backup | RA | I |
+| Operator Resources Data Backup | RA | I |

-| Operator resource supervision | RA | I |
+| Operator Resources Monitoring | RA | I |

-| Operator resource data restoration | RA | I |
+| Operator Resources Data Restoration | RA | I |

-| Operator security audit | RA | I |
+| Operator Security Auditing | RA | I |

-| Operator support | RA | I |
+| Operator Support | RA | I |

-| Operator license management | RA | I |
+| Operator Licensing Management | RA | I |

-| Management of specific support plans for operators | RA | I |
+| Specific Support Plans Management for Operators | RA | I |

-Some operator services may be covered depending on the managed services contract.
+Certain operator services may be covered depending on the managed services contract.

 *may change to "A | RC" depending on the managed services contract